 4. Videos must be one take with no editing.

 5. The video must be a solo of you and no other performers.

 6. Its strongly recommend that the video demonstrates ‘sexy pole dancing’ in heels.
 So that the judges can see you can perform a ‘Risqué’ style show for an audience.

 7. The video does not have to be your show for the competition.

-2. There will three (3) 2.7m 38mm brass Pussycat spinning poles on the stage.
+2. There is three (3) 2.7m 38mm brass Pussycat spinning poles on the stage.

-3. The performer must enter one (1) of three (3) divisions: beginner, intermediate or advanced.
+3. The performer must enter one (1) of four (4) divisions: beginner, intermediate, advanced or elite.
 There will be thirty (30) competitor spots available.

 4. The performer must be at least 18 years of age.

 5. Performers must not consume alcohol or any prohibited substance prior to performing.